jeffknerr/labMonitoring/README.md

 Follow this page for frontend install and config:
 [https://www.zabbix.com/documentation/current/manual/installation/frontend](https://www.zabbix.com/documentation/current/manual/installation/frontend)

+- pick the default language
+- check that all of the PHP stuff shows up as OK and green
+- set the db connection user and password (zabbix and whatever you set DBPassword to)
+- pick the time zone
+- click Finish

+Finally you should be at the login screen for the zabbix web interface.
+On first login here's what I did:

-- change the Admin password from `zabbix` to something better
+- changed the Admin password from `zabbix` to something better
-- add users, with superAdmin permissions (blue `Create` user button top right)
+- added users, with superAdmin permissions (blue `Create` user button top right)
-- disabled the Admin user (and guest) after successful login as non-admin
+- disabled the Admin user (and guest) after successful login as myself
 - set up media:
-  * Email to use our mail server
+  * Email to use our own mail server
-  * disable others??
+  * disabled most other media
   * Set up SMS script??
   * Set up slack webhook??